 Image: Wikimedia Commons

 Crayons are one of humankind’s oldest drawing media, invented right after the finger tracing a line in the dust.
 Archaeologists believe the oldest known piece of human art is a series of cross-hatches drawn across a shard of rock with an ochre crayon.
-Natural, wholesome, and suitable […]
+Natural, wholesome, and […]

 Leaf Blowers emit as much pollution in one hour as driving a 2016 Toyota Camry 1,100 miles.